Chicago Real Estate Market Trends, Data, Statistics

 Case-Shiller Home Price Index For Chicago Metro Area

 Interestingly, it looked like the index for single family homes bottomed in April of 2009, but then it dipped three more times.
 Much of this repeated dipping is a seasonal effect but recently the seasonal recovery in prices was exceptionally strong.
 May and June 2012 came along and blew the numbers out of the water – prices were up 4.5% and 4.6% from April and May respectively, which is huge.
 Even after adjusting for seasonality these were the largest one month increases in 24 years.
-As of September 2013 single family home prices were up 0.3% from August and 9.7% year over year.
-Single family home prices are now back to the level seen in March 2003, having fallen a total of 24.1% from the peak in September 2006.
-However, the index is running 20% below the trendline, which implies that there is some upward pressure to return prices to the “norm”.
+As of November 2013 single family home prices were down 1.2% from October but up 11.0% year over year – the largest one year increase in 25 years.
+Single family home prices are now back to the level seen in November/ December 2002, having fallen a total of 25.3% from the peak in September 2006.
+However, the index is running 21.9% below the trendline, which implies that there is some upward pressure to return prices to the “norm”.
 But I’ve been saying that for a while.

-Condominium prices increased by 0.7% from August.
-The condo index is now back to November 2002 levels, having fallen a total of 20.6% from their peak in September 2007.
-However, condominium prices were also up on a year over year basis – by a whopping 13.9%.
+Condominium prices were down 1.0% from October.
+The condo index is now back to October 2002 levels, having fallen a total of 21.4% from their peak in September 2007.
+However, condominium prices were also up on a year over year basis – by a near record 14.0%.

 Please note that these numbers are based upon a 3 month trailing average of home sales so they are looking back pretty far.